The Ultimate Guide to Performing Due Diligence on an Apartment Building

 The green report, which is the only document that won’t disqualify a deal, will outline all of the potential energy and water conservation opportunities.
 It will list all of the opportunities that were identified, the estimated initial investment to implement, the associated cost savings and the return on investment.
 Deciding which opportunities to move forward with should be based on the payback period and the projected hold period of the property.

-For example, following energy efficient opportunities were identified at an apartment project my company had assessed:
+For example, the following energy efficient opportunities were identified at an apartment project my company assessed:

 - Dual pane windows